 On-going monitoring of high risk clients' transactions and activities, as and when applicable.

 In this respect, it is the duty of the AMLCO to develop and constantly monitor and adjust the

 Company's policies and procedures with respect to the Client Acceptance Policy and Client

-Due Diligence and Identification Procedures of Sections 6 and 7 of the Manual, respectively, as well as via a random sampling exercise as regards existing clients.
+Due Diligence and Identification Procedures of Sections 6 and 7 of the Policy, respectively, as well as via a random sampling exercise as regards existing clients.
 These actions shall be duly documented.

 6.4 Dynamic Risk Management

 Risk management is a continuous process, carried out on a dynamic basis.
 Risk assessment is not an isolated event of a limited duration.
 Clients' activities, as well as the services provided by the Company, change.
 The same applies to the activities used for money laundering or terrorist financing.

 In this respect, it is the duty of the AMLCO to undertake regular reviews of the characteristics of existing clients, new clients, services as well as the measures, procedures and controls designed to mitigate any resulting risks from the changes of such characteristics.
 These reviews shall be duly documented.